Simon Nicholls BA (Hons.) PGCE PgCLTHE MA

-I was appointed as Lecturer in French and Francophone Studies at Shefifeld Hallam University in September 2013, having spent three years as an Associate Lecturer at the University of Nottingham and after having conducted 18 months of PhD field work on island identities, histories, societies and cultures in the Balearic Islands and Corsica.
+I was originally appointed as Lecturer in French and Francophone Studies at Sheffield Hallam University in September 2013, having spent three years as an Associate Lecturer at the University of Nottingham and after having conducted 2 years of research field work on island identities, histories, societies and cultures in the Balearic Islands and Corsica.

-Alongside my teaching and research in more general nineteenth and twentieth century French, Hispanic and Mediterranean area studies, I continue to maintain an interest in Catalan language and culture and now head its provision at Beginners' level at Sheffield Hallam University.
+Alongside my teaching and research in more general nineteenth and twentieth century French, Hispanic and Mediterranean area studies, I continue to maintain an interest in Catalan language and culture, and now co-lead its provision at Sheffield Hallam University, alongside my teaching duties in French language and civilisation.

 - Area Studies pertaining to the Mediterranean